Smart Choices to Beat the Holiday Hangover

 ‘Tis the season to indulge in the festive cheer that may be naughtier than nice when it comes to our health (cue the wine, egg nog, and baked holiday goodies).
 While these are the traditions that help to make this the most wonderful time of the year, they can also leave us with less-cheerful side effects the following day.

-Prevent or cure your holiday hangover with these smart choices brought to you by Natural Health Consultant, Cindy Walker.
+Prevent or cure your holiday hangover with these smart choices brought to you by Natural Health Team.

 Don’t skip out on the most important meal of the day.